lightning/bolts/02-peer-protocol.md

 The recipient SHOULD fail the channel if the `announcement-node-signature` and `announcement-bitcoin-signature`s are incorrect (and not all zeroes).
 The recipient SHOULD queue the `channel_announcement` message for its peers if it has sent and received a non-zero `announcement-node-signature` and `announcement-bitcoin-signature`.

+#### Rationale

+If the `minimum-depth` is very low (such as 1), it's possible that both nodes see different blocks containing the transaction: current evidence suggests that this would happen once every three days.
+Thus we allow implementations to retransmit in this case, and even wait for such retransmissions in the case where both `minimum-depth` were too low for a canonical answer.

+Such waiting is optional, as it is extremely unlikely for `minimum-depth` values of 2 or more.

 #### Future